0xPARC/0xparc-intro-book/easy/src/plonk.typ

 This leads to the natural question of how a function like SHA-256 can be encoded into a system of quadratic equations.
 This process of encoding a problem into algebra is called _arithmetization_.
-It turns out that quadratic equations over $FF_q$, viewed as an NP-problem called Quad-SAT, is _NP-complete_; recall that NP-complete problems are that they are problems complex enough that all problems in the well-known family of NP problems reduce to them; in other words, any NP problem can be rewritten into an NP-complete problem.
+It turns out that quadratic equations over $FF_q$, viewed as an NP problem called Quad-SAT, is _NP-complete_; in other words, any NP problem can be rewritten as a system of quadratic equations.
 If you are not familiar with this concept, the upshot is that Quad-SAT being NP-complete means it can serve as a reasonable arithmetization that can express most reasonable (NP) problems.

 #remark([Quad-SAT is NP-complete])[
   We assume knowledge of 3-SAT and it being NP-complete.
   The following example instance illustrates how to convert any instance of 3-SAT into a Quad-SAT problem:
   $
     x_i^2 &= x_i #h(1em) forall 1 <= i <= 1000 & \
     y_1 &= (1-x_(42)) dot x_(17), & #h(1em) & 0 = y_1 dot x_(53) & \